Exotic compact objects with soft hair: Introduction

 In other words, in this perturbative scheme the deviations from the Kerr multipole moments must die sufficiently fast as the compactness of the object approaches that of a BH, or otherwise the curvature at the surface will grow and the models cannot classify as soft ECOs.
 As the ECO approach the BH limit, spin-induced moments are less strongly suppressed than other moments and are therefore easier to detect.

-In the rest of this work we quantify the above statements by constructing a perturbative expansion which is valid for generic axisymmetric solutions to vacuum Einstein's equations with small multipole moments.
+In the rest of this work we quantify the above statements by constructing a perturbative expansion which is valid for generic axisymmetric\footnote{In the case of spinning geometries, we assume that the angular momentum is aligned with the axis of symmetry.
+Hence, the solution is stationary and, in particular, there is no precession nor gravitational-wave emission.} solutions to vacuum Einstein's equations with small multipole moments.
 Our perturbative scheme includes the Hartle-Thorne solution~\cite{Hartle:1967he,1968ApJ...153..807H} as a particular case, and it extends it by including generic small corrections that break the equatorial symmetry and deformations that are induced by multipole moments other than the spin.

 Several interesting particular solutions are explicitly discussed below and their metric is publicly available in closed form in an online repository containing supplemental {\scshape Mathematica}\textsuperscript{\textregistered} notebooks~\cite{webpage}.
 As an anticipation of our main result, Fig.~\ref{fig:embedding} presents the embedding diagrams for some representative solutions.